A Guide To Curating The Perfect Wine + Cheeseboard

 What’s something you're looking forward to in the upcoming year?
 (Wedding, vacation, new opportunity, etc.):

-Agent of the Month – Stephen Skinner
+Agent of the Month – Nicole Manville

 Click this link to go back to The W Disclosure Newsletter.